hpsin/handbook/README.md

 ### Scopes are not supported

 The `?scope` query parameter is not supported for the OAuth web flow.
-The OAuth tokens created by GitHub apps are constrained by the permission accepted by each installation.
+The OAuth tokens created by GitHub apps are constrained by the permission accepted by each installation and cannot be changed dynamically.

 ### Permissions & repositories for OAuth tokens cannot be limited